-Marine vegetation is protected under the Fisheries Management Act 1994.
-Within the Clyde MSF construction site, mangroves vegetation is present along Duck River and A'Becketts Creek.
-A permit is required to works that require the removal of marine vegetation (including mangroves).
-Refer to Attachment 3 of the CEMP for more detail.
+Marine vegetation is protected under the Fisheries Management (FM) Act 1994.
+Within the Clyde MSF construction site, mangrove vegetation is present along Duck Creek and A'Becketts Creek.
+Section 5.23 1 (b) of the EP&A Act exempts SSI from a range of approval requirements, including permits under of the FM Act 1994.
+No permit is therefore required for the removal of marine vegetation (including mangroves) approved as part of this Project..